eth-sri/eth-sri.github.io/_blogposts/smoothens.md

 $$\frac{\sigma^2(k)}{\sigma^2(1)} = \frac{1 + \zeta_{} (k-1)}{k} \xrightarrow {k \to \infty} \zeta,$$

-where $\zeta$ corresponds to the correlation between the classifiers.
+where $\zeta$, a small constant, corresponds to the correlation between the classifiers.
 We observe that for weakly correlated classifiers, the variance is significantly reduced.
 Using Chebychev's inequality we can translate this reduction in variance into an increase in the lower bound to the success probability of the majority class $c_A$:

 $$p_{A} \geq 1  -  \sum_{i \neq A} \frac{\sigma_i(k)^2}{\bar{z}_i^{\,2}}% = 1$$